Freedom App Alternatives for iPhone (2026)

 Freedom is one of the oldest names in the app-blocking category.
 The product launched on macOS in 2008, expanded across Android, iOS, and Windows, and built a loyal user base on the premise that one schedule could enforce blocks across every device the user owned.
 For users genuinely working on multiple distracting devices, this remains a real advantage in 2026.

-For users who only use iPhone, or who specifically want their blocking tied to actions rather than to the clock, Freedom is a generic answer to a specific question. iPhone-native alternatives in 2026 do iOS-level blocking better, cheaper, and with mechanics that fit the way most users actually want to enforce focus.
+But if you only use an iPhone, or you want blocking tied to actions rather than to the clock, Freedom is a generic answer to a specific question.
+The iPhone-native alternatives in 2026 do iOS-level blocking better, cheaper, and with mechanics that fit how most people actually want to enforce focus.

 This guide reviews six Freedom alternatives for iPhone in 2026.